 Another winter trip by the gentlemen.
 The trip was rather late in the season, but there was plenty of snow on the ground and there was no reason not to go.
-Heading up none of had any idea how the world was about to change.
+Heading up, none of had any idea how the world was about to change.
 But before we get to that, the Cabin was occupied from 5 March to 11 March.
-The trip started right before my spring break and was planned on the usual gentlemen's schedule, Thursday to Sunday.
+The trip started right before my spring break and was planned on the usual gentlemen's schedule: Thursday to Sunday.
 Unfortunately, I had to get midterm grades in so I could not arrive until Saturday.
 On the other hand, I had the next week off so I could stay longer!

 The (now) standard group of winter gentlemen came up on Thursday.
 Briefly, Ed, Mike, and Jon left Kalamazoo Thursday morning around 5 AM.
 They had their usual breakfast at Shirley's along the way before meeting Bill at the Park and Ride near Indian River to make the final part of the trip in a single vehicle.
 They got back on the road around 11 AM.
 We were once again able to park at Ballard's right at the trail head.
 It only took one trip to bring everything in.
 They got the Cabin open and set up.

 I came up as has become the standard for me.
-I drove from Cleveland starting Friday evening, drove through the night, rested in Seney, and arrived at Ballard's, and started skiing in at about 5:50 AM.
+I drove from Cleveland starting Friday evening, drove through the night, rested in Seney, arrived at Ballard's, and started skiing in at about 5:50 AM.
 The sun had not quite come up, but with a headlamp it was no problem.
 I had left my sled at the Cabin on the previous trip, so I only brought in the gear I could carry in a backpack.
 I did not bring in the extra stuff the guys had requested (Doritos and maraschino cherries).
 It is much easier to haul gear with the sled than it is in a backpack.
 The ski in was fine, taking about 2 hours.
 I had told them I was going to do this, yet, they were still somewhat surprised when they finally got out of bed!
 They did not even have breakfast ready for me.

 It was getting warmer, and we took advantage of the good weather by snowshoeing the loop.
 Much Euchre was played, a pasta dinner was made, and a pitcher of whiskey sour was consumed.
 We went to bed somewhat early, but it had been a long day.